GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 1. On your GSIB device, open the TechPass onboarding invitation email.

-  ?> If you do not see this email in your inbox:<br>- Check if it is the same email address you provided while signing up or in your request.<br>- If a spam filter or email rule moved it to other folders, Junk Email, Deleted Items or Archive folder.
+  ?> If you do not see this email in your inbox:<br>- Check if it is the same email address you provided while signing up or in your request.<br>- Check if a spam filter or email rule moved it to other folders, Junk Email, Deleted Items or Archive folder.

 2. Click **Accept invitation**.